parkjinman98/Manual/src/body.md

 ## Fuction: make_calib_man
 From given images and manually written function that takes an image path as input, create the preprocessed numpy files and a txt file containing their paths.
 @<tbl:media/make_calib_man.xlsx;Sheet1;make_calib_man>

-For example, one can uses this as follows:
+For example, one can use this as follows:

 ```python